 “I love what I do, I love getting to meet all of these extraordinary people and review all of these incredible shows and books.
 It’s inspiring.
 It really drives home how important and powerful the arts really are.” ~Bethany

-In addition to overseeing her own site, Bethany continues her work as a writer for the prestigious Pittsburgh Symphony Orchestra, where she has written critical essays and analysis on dazzling symphonic and orchestral works like Franz Haydn’s Concerto No. 2 in G major for Violin and Orchestra, Darius Milhauld’s Concertino de Printemps for Violin and Orchestra, Edvard Grieg’s Concerto in A minor for Piano and Orchestra, Op.
+Bethany has also contributed articles to Pittsburgh’s City Paper as well as to the Tribune Review’s Wedding Essentials and Caregiver magazines.
+She recently finished work with the Pittsburgh Symphony Orchestra, where she wrote critical essays and analysis on dazzling symphonic and orchestral works like Franz Haydn’s Concerto No. 2 in G major for Violin and Orchestra, Darius Milhauld’s Concertino de Printemps for Violin and Orchestra, Edvard Grieg’s Concerto in A minor for Piano and Orchestra, Op.
 16, and Antonin Dvorak’s Symphony No. 9 in E minor, Op.
 95, “From the New World”.
-She has contributed articles to Pittsburgh’s City Paper as well as to the Tribune Review’s Wedding Essentials and Caregiver magazines.

 Born in Seoul, South Korea but adopted when she was young, Bethany was raised in Pittsburgh, Pennsylvania and is one of fourteen children.
 As a child, she performed with the Pittsburgh All-City Honors Jr. Strings Symphony and the Pittsburgh All-City Honors Orchestra.
 She won second place in a national baton twirling competition with the Modernettes of America when she was 11.
-She is an avid animal rights activist and works with the Western PA Humane Society and its adoptable pets.
+She is an avid animal rights activist and works with the Pittsburgh CAT and the Western PA Humane Society.